moderndatacompany/dataos.info/docs/resources/lakehouse.md

 INFO[0001] 🗑 delete...complete
 ```

-## How to configure a Lakehouse manifest file?
+## How to configure the manifest file of Lakehouse?

 The Attributes of Lakehouse manifest define the key properties and configurations that can be used to specify and customize Lakehouse Resources within a manifest file.
 These attributes allow data developers to define the structure and behavior of their Lakehouse Resources.
-For comprehensive information on each attribute and its usage, please refer to the link: [Attributes of Lakehouse manifest](/resources/lakehouse/manifest_attributes).
+For comprehensive information on each attribute and its usage, please refer to the link: [Attributes of Lakehouse manifest](/resources/lakehouse/manifest_attributes/).

 ## How to manage Lakehouse Resource and datasets using CLI?